 There is no cure for HS, but it can be treated.
 The severity of your symptoms will determine which course of treatment you receive.
 Some mild cases can be treated without surgery.
 Removing the spleen can cure symptoms of hereditary spherocytosis.

 A splenectomy is the most common treatment for hereditary spherocytosis.
 Because your red blood cells become damaged in the spleen, removing the spleen will cure your anemia.
 Your red blood cells will still have their spherical shape, but they’ll live longer.
 Removing the spleen can also prevent the development of gallstones.

 Other Treatment Methods

-Not everyone with this condition needs to have his or her spleen removed.
-Your doctor might think less invasive measures are better suited to your case.
-For example, surgery is not recommended for children under the age of 5, so your child’s doctor may put him or her on a folic acid supplement.
+Not everyone with this condition needs to have their spleen removed.
+Your doctor might think less invasive measures are better suited for you.
+For example, surgery is not recommended for children under age 5.
+Instead, your child’s doctor may put them on a folic acid supplement.